-2020 Mini Cooper SE Revealed With Up To 168 Miles Of Range
+2020 Mini Cooper SE Revealed With Up To 168 Miles Of Range In Europe

 As with every other electric car out there, the torque is available right from the start.
 With 270 Newton-meters (199 pound-feet) on tap, the Mini Cooper SE goes from 0 to 60 kph (37 mph) in 3.9 seconds and needs 7.3 seconds to complete the 0-100 kph (0-62 mph) task.
 Interestingly, Mini says the all-electric hatchback can keep up the pace “effortlessly” with ICE-powered sports cars over the first 60 meters (nearly 200 feet).
 Flat out, it will do an electronically governed 150 kph (93 mph).

 Installed in the floor is a 32.6-kWh lithium-ion battery pack with enough juice for 235 to 270 kilometers (146 to 168 miles).
 Mini points out the info about range “has already been calculated based on the new WLTP test cycle and adapted to NEDC for comparison purposes.”
+According to Automotive News, the electric hatch is estimated to have an EPA-certified range of 114 miles (183 km).

 To “fill up” the battery, the charging port is located above the rear wheel on the right side, so exactly where you’ll find the fuel cap on a standard Mini.
 It takes two and a half hours to recharge to an 80% level with a charging capacity of 11 kW and three and a half hours to 100%.
 From a fast-charging station that allows 50 kW charging, you’ll only need 35 minutes for an 80% charge.

 In regards to practicality, you’ll be happy to know the Cooper SE offers the same 211-liter cargo volume as the conventionally powered three-door model.
 Fold down the backrests and you get 731 liters, which again is on a par with the regular Mini.
 The new electric derivative sits slightly higher (+18 mm or 0.7 inches) to provide additional ground clearance for the battery mounted in the floor.